2006 Noida serial murders: Convictions

-Acquittal
+Acquittal, release and death of Koli

 On 16 October 2023, 17 years after the crimes were discovered, Koli and Pandher were acquitted of all charges against them, after appeals filed by the two suspects.
 Both were acquitted by the Allahabad High Court due to a lack of convincing evidence other than the confessions of the accused.
 The court declared:

 The casual and perfunctory manner in which important aspects of arrest, recovery and confession have been dealt with are most disheartening, to say the least....
 It appears to us that the investigation opted for the easy course of implicating a poor servant of the house by demonising him, without taking due care of probing more serious aspects of possible involvement of organised activity of organ trading....
 Upon evaluation of the evidence led in this case, on the touchstone of fair trial guaranteed to an accused under Article 21, we hold that the prosecution has failed to prove the guilt of accused S.K. and Pandher beyond reasonable doubt, on the settled parameters of a case based on circumstantial evidence.

 The decision came as a shock for the victims' families who were hoping for justice.
 Pappu Lal, a security guard whose eight-year-old daughter was killed in the serial killings, said after the judgement: "We don't have this much money that we can keep fighting for justice for so many years."
 Durga Prasad, whose seven-year-old daughter was murdered, declared: "This court might have acquitted those monsters but there is a bigger court of God who will not spare them".

-On 11 November 2025, the Supreme Court acquitted Koli in the last remaining case and ordered his release.
+On 11 November 2025, the Supreme Court acquitted Koli in the last remaining case; he was released the next day.
+On 18 September 2026, Koli was discovered dead and hanging inside his tea stall in Haridwar, Uttarakhand.